Accessibility for Ontarians with Disabilities Act Plan (AODA)

 The Avon Maitland District School Board plan is now in its 2nd year.
 The Accessibility Working Group will continue to focus on communication and outreach, bringing more of the stakeholders into the process.
 The rationale for this is that despite annual distribution of the plan to various stakeholders with requests for feedback, little feedback has been received.
-Details about the Accessibility Working Group.
+Details about the Accessibility Advisory Committee.

 Purpose of the AODA Act